 - Nay Mong: 539 Thanon Phlapplaachai 539

 Knowing where to eat, what to eat, and how to order it in Bangkok can be a daunting task.
 The city is teeming with food stalls specializing in pad thai, curries, grilled fish sausages, oyster omelets, smoked duck, pork blood soup, grilled bananas, fried insects, and much more that would take a lifetime to explore.
 If you’re ambitious you can try all of the above without even putting a dent in your wallet.
-You can buy a bowl of noodles for pennies.
+You can buy a bowl of noodles for well under a dollar.
 Chinatown, Nang Leong, Sukhumvit Soi 38, Phra Chang Pier, Pratanum, and the area formerly known as Bang Rak market are all great places to forage for delicious street food.

 Bangkok has become a gastronomic hodgepodge.
 Somewhere along the blending of Asiatic cultures authentic Thai food was buried under the hundreds of Chinese, Cantonese, and Indian shophouses that have come to dominate Bangkok.
 Old-school restaurants, also known as faithful Thai restaurants, are housed in the inner city.
 Restaurants such as Sanguan Sri are difficult to find, but well worth the hunt to sample authentic southern style Thai curries.